csigritz/f1-standings/README.md

 - Historical data

-Thanks to [ergast.com](https://ergast.com/mrd/) for providing this wonderful API.
+Thanks to [jolpi.ca](https://api.jolpi.ca/ergast/f1/) for providing this wonderful API.
+And also thanks to [ergast.com](https://ergast.com/mrd/) for serving this API for so many years.